Suppressors

 In Louisiana (That is where I am licensed to sell them) there is no state law that says anything about maintaining your paperwork with your suppressor, or any other NFA item for that matter.
 Federally, the only thing you are required to do is to “provide it to an ATF officer upon request”.
 It does not say anything about having to have it with you at all times.
 That being said, I tell a lot of people to keep a copy of it on your phone or possibly even in your vehicle just in case.
 You are not required to show it to any law enforcement officer if they just ask (unless it’s an ATF agent).
 However, if it would make your life easier, it may be worth having on hand.

 I couldn’t agree more.
 I hate it as much or more than anyone.
 Although it is wrong, this is why you should; The more people that own these suppressors, the more commonplace in everyday life they become.
 The more common they become, the more educated everyone is.
 It isn’t like the movies, suppressors are just simply a noise reduction device, they do not completely silence anything.
 In my opinion, the best shot we have at getting suppressors off the NFA list is for as many people to own them as possible.
 Think about it, it wasn’t really that long ago that most states didn’t allow concealed carry, now basically all of them do.
+The fact that the $200 tax has been removed (which has been around since 1934) is a perfect example of this.
+Enough people bought them that laws began to change.
+If we keep doing this, I have full confidence in my lifetime we will see them completely deregulated.

 Yes.
 There is no legal requirement for you to keep a suppressor on any one particular gun (except in the case of one that is pinned and welded to the barrel).
 You can swap the suppressor from gun to gun as long as the cartridge you are shooting through it is rated for the suppressor, and as long as you are shooting the same caliber as the suppressor is, or smaller.
 For example, you can shoot a .22 hornet through my 30 caliber suppressors, but you cannot shoot a 9mm luger through a .30 caliber suppressor, as 9mm is larger.